Hello LCC members,

 Because your camera is not perfect at recreating a faithful scene.
 This is a fact due to the Dynamic Range of the camera.

-Many years ago “well not that many” we used film to capture photos and film was not perfect either.
+Many years ago we used film to capture photos and film was not perfect either.
 That is why photographers like Ansel Adams would spend many hours dodging, burning to create the final photograph.
 The final print was the photographers vision true to who?
 Yes, that’s right the photographer.
 There are also many other things of course like composition but that has already been discussed in other posts.

 The posts can be found here PhotographyTips and Tricks